 Camp at Elk Island

 Thankfully, there is fantastic camping in Elk Island National Park, and it’s a fabulous way to spend a bit more time in the park to truly soak it all in.
 As you can tell from this list, there are so many things to do in Elk Island National Park that it makes sense to spend at least a few days camping in order to take advantage of all there is to do and see!

 There are many ways to go camping in Elk Island National Park.
 You can choose from the Astotin Lake Campground (75 non-serviced sites, including 15 walk-in tent sites), a Parks Canada oTENTik (there are five to choose from), the Astotin Lake Group Camping Area (perfect for large groups or company retreats), and the Oster Lake Backcountry Campground.
 We recommend reserving your campsite as soon as possible, as reservations fill up quickly every year.

 And if you can’t find a spot in the National Park, there are options nearby.
-Elk Island Retreat which have yurts, trapper cabins, a tipi and the new Geo Domes for visitors to stay in.
+Elk Island Retreat has yurts, trapper cabins, a tipi and the new Geo Domes for visitors to stay in.
 The domes are for a maximum of two people and make for a very romantic getaway, plus an amazing way to stargaze!

 Spend Time at the Astotin Theatre

 It’s not often you find a theatre within a park, but Astotin Theatre in Elk Island National Park is definitely a treasure.
 Watch a movie on the big screen, learn about the park from Parks Canada interpreters or from some of the artifacts preserved in the theatre, dress up like your favourite animal, explore the interactive learning space, or even rent a “Discovery Kit” for the day.
 A visit to the theatre is a must if you have children in tow!

 Play in the Playground